eclipse-tractusx/tutorial-resources/mxd/README.md

   this guide are created off of PgAdmin.
 - [Optional] a graphical tool to send REST requests, such as [Postman](https://www.postman.com/).
 This sample will include Postman collections that can be imported.
+- [Optional] if you want to get formatted json output, you could use [jq](https://jqlang.github.io/jq/).

 ## 2. Basic dataspace setup